 Investments are reported at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-See Note 11 for discussion of fair value measurements.
-The investment policy of the Board of Directors limits investment of the Corporation's funds to US Treasury and Federal Agency Securities or repurchase agreements or mutual funds consisting of such securities.
+See Note 9 for discussion of fair value measurements.
+The investment policy of the board of directors limits investment of the Corporation's funds to U.S. Treasury and Federal Agency Securities or mutual funds consisting of such securities.

-Included in investments on the statement of financial position are endowment funds of \$2,500 related to the George Knight Scholarship Endowment more fully described in Note 6.
-These funds are included as a permanently restricted net asset and are invested consistent with Board policy.
+Included in investments on the statement of financial position are endowment funds of \$2,500 related to the George Knight Scholarship Endowment more fully described in Note 5.
+These funds are included as net assets with donor restriction and are invested consistent with board policy.

 Purchases and sales of securities are recorded on a trade-date basis and interest income is recorded on the accrual basis.
-Investment income or loss is included in the change in unrestricted net assets unless their use is temporarily or permanently restricted by donor stipulations or by law.
+Investment income or loss is included in the change in without donor restricted net assets unless their use is with donor restricted by donor stipulations or by law.